TokenPose: Learning Keypoint Tokens for Human Pose Estimation: Introduction

 We borrow such a concept of ``token'' and present a novel token-based representation for human pose estimation, namely TokenPose.
 Specifically, we conduct two different types of tokenizations: keypoint tokens and visual tokens.
 Visual tokens are yielded by uniformly splitting an image into patches and mapping the flattened patches into embeddings with fixed dimensions.
 Meanwhile, keypoint tokens are randomly initialized embeddings, each of which represents a specific type of keypoint (e.g., left knee, left ankle, right eye, etc.).
 The resulting keypoint tokens can learn both visual clues and constraint relations from interactions with visual tokens and the other keypoint tokens respectively.
 An example of how the proposed model predicts the location of \emph{left ankle} is shown in Figure~\ref{fig:motivation}.
 The positions of keypoints are finally estimated over the token-based representation outputted by our network.
 The architecture of TokenPose is illustrated in Figure~\ref{fig:model}.

 It is worth noting that TokenPose learns the statistic constraint relationships between keypoints from large amounts of data.
 Such information is encoded into keypoint tokens that can record their relationships by vector similarities.
 During inference, TokenPose associates keypoint tokens with those visual tokens whose corresponding patches possibly contain the target keypoints.
-To some extent, such keypoint tokens work like decoders, which decode visual information from visual tokens to achieve the final predictions.
 By visualizing the attentions, we can observe how they interact and how the model exploits cues to localize keypoints.

-The contributions of this work are summarized as follows: \begin{itemize} \item We propose to use \emph{tokens} to represent each \emph{keypoint entity}.
-In this way, visual cue learning and constraint cue learning are explicitly incorporated into a unified framework. \item Both hybrid and pure Transformer-based architectures are explored in this work.
-To the best of our knowledge, our proposed TokenPose-T is the first pure Transformer-based model for $2$D human pose estimation. \item We conduct experiments over two widely-used benchmark datasets: COCO keypoint detection dataset~\cite{coco} and MPII Human Pose dataset~\cite{mpii}.
+The contributions are summarized as follows: \begin{itemize} \item We propose to use \emph{token} to represent each \emph{keypoint entity}.
+In this way, visual cue and constraint cue learning are explicitly incorporated into a unified framework. \item Both hybrid and pure Transformer-based architectures are explored in this work.
+As far as we know, proposed TokenPose-T is the first pure Transformer-based model for $2$D human pose estimation. \item We conduct experiments over two widely-used benchmark datasets: COCO keypoint detection dataset~\cite{coco} and MPII Human Pose dataset~\cite{mpii}.
 TokenPose achieves competitive state-of-the-art performance with much fewer parameters and computation cost compared with existing CNN-based counterparts. \end{itemize}